Cloth Pad Care and Information

 You probably don't need us to tell you how sensitive your vagina is.
 Plastic garbage pads are filled with chemicals, fragrances, and many other things that cause irritation (and potentially much worse health issues.)
-Using Body Honour Cloth instead of garbage pads will eliminate exposure of synthetic and possibly quite harmful materials created with the manufactures bottom line (not your bottom) in mind.
+Using Body Honour Cloth instead of garbage pads for both bladder leaks as well as periods will eliminate exposure of synthetic and possibly quite harmful materials created with the manufactures bottom line (not your bottom) in mind.

 Benefit Your Budget

-A full set of Body Honour Cloth (which is enough to get you through a period without having to wash, so washing once per month) will cost between $100 - $220 will last for years, many years.
-We have some that we've been using for more than 8 years now and they are still in great shape!
+For menstruation: a full set of Body Honour Cloth (which is enough to get you through a period without having to wash, so washing once per month) will cost between $150 - $220 will last for years, many years.
+We have some that we've been using for more than 10 years now and they are still in great shape!

 Depending on where you're located, the cost of garbage period products will run you $6 - $10 a month.
-I asked Google to tell me how many periods a gal might have in her lifetime...
+I asked Google to tell me how many periods a person #afab might have in their lifetime...
 Google told me 350!
 Whoa.
-So, $2,100 to $3,500 spent on garbage pads in a lifetime.
-And don't even get me started on the TAX!
+So, $2,100 to $3,500 spent on garbage pads in a lifetime... for periods alone.